For students the in following B.Sc. (Ag. Env. Sc.) Majors:

 24- What’s the Pass/Fail (P/F) and Satisfactory /Unsatisfactory (S/U) options on courses?

 Some courses at McGill are graded as pass/fail by default, but this does not apply to courses that are part of your Major and Specialization.
-You are allowed to take a maximum of one ELECTIVE per term with the “S/U” option.
+You are allowed to take a maximum of one ELECTIVE per term with the “S/U” option, and a maximum of 10% of the credit used in your degree.
 The way this works is that if you get at least a “C” in the course, the grade displayed in your transcript is “S”, and there is no impact on your GPA (you just get credit).
 If your grade is less than “C”, your transcript displays “U”, you get no credit and there is no impact on your GPA.
 Do NOT make the mistake of selecting this option for a pre-req (including Freshman-level courses and FDSC 230), required course or a course you want to or might need to use as a complementary in your Major, Specialization or Minor.
 Minerva will NOT prevent this and courses graded as S/U can ONLY be used as electives in your program.
 This option is NOT reversible after the add/drop deadline.

 25- Am I full time or part-time?
 Does it matter?